Cecil logo

 description: "<description>"

-A menu is made up of a unique name and entry’s properties.
+A menu is made up of a unique ID and entry’s properties (name, URL, weight).

 menus: